lnunno/android-music-app/README.md

   3. *List of artist events.*
   4. *Shows artist photos.*
   5. ~~*Has a link to the artist’s official twitter (if exists).*~~
+6. *Has a list of genres.*
+  1. *Selecting a genre lists top artists for that genre.*

 ### Extra features (Probably not in release v 1.0)
 1. Spotify integration